 Open one of the following views:

-- Local, Incoming, or Log tab of the Changes tool window.
+- Local Changes, Incoming, or Log tab of the Version Control tool window.

 - History tab of the Version Control tool window.